 Best for Damaged Hair: Aquis Rebalancing Hair Wash

-Best Luxury: Oribe The Cleanse Clarifying Shampoo
+Best Luxury: ORIBE The Cleanse Clarifying Shampoo

 Best Pre-Shampoo: Color Wow Dream Filter Pre-Shampoo Mineral Remover

 While this technically may not be a shampoo, it most definitely earns a spot on this list thanks to its efficacy and how easy it is to use.
-Just spray it on all over your hair and leave on for a minute or two before washing as normal; four different filters go to town removing even the slightest trace of damaging minerals.
-Still, it’s so gentle that you can even use it daily if needed, and while it works on all hair types and colors, it’s especially choice for lighter blonde or gray shades which are more prone to mineral discoloration.
+Just spray it on all over your hair and leave it on for a minute or two before washing as normal; four different filters go to town removing even the slightest trace of damaging minerals.
+Still, it’s so gentle that you can even use it daily if needed, and while it works on all hair types and colors, it’s especially choice for lighter blonde or gray shades, which are more prone to mineral discoloration.

 Best Scent: R+Co Oblivion Clarifying Shampoo

 Contains protein and amino acids